 For me, “Day #1” is usually a Sunday, and it’s the day with the most heavy lifting when it comes to meal prep for the rest of the week.
 I am always so grateful to myself for taking a couple of hours on Sunday to make getting dinner on the table that much easier the rest of the week.

-- Sauté 3 lbs of asparagus.
-To prep the asparagus, snap each stalk in half wherever it breaks naturally.
-Sauté the tops of the stalks for tonight’s dinner.
-Reserve the bottom portion of the stalks in a zip top bag or other container in the refrigerator.
+- Don’t forget to reserve the bottom portion of tonight’s asparagus stalks in a zip top bag or other container in the refrigerator.
 You’ll use them in Cream of Asparagus Soup on Day #2.

-- After dinner, if there’s any leftover chicken, pick it off the bones and store in an airtight container in the refrigerator or freezer.
-Use chicken bones to make ultra simple chicken broth, letting it simmer on the stovetop or in the slow cooker overnight.
-You’ll use it in Cream of Asparagus Soup on Day #2.
+- Make Chicken Broth.
+After dinner, if there’s any leftover chicken, pick it off the bones and store in an airtight container in the refrigerator or freezer.
+Use the chicken bones to make this ultra simple chicken broth , letting it cook in the slow cooker overnight (stovetop instructions are included in the recipe if you’d rather go that route.).
+You’ll use it to make Asparagus Soup on Day #2 and in Black Bean and Tomato Soup on Day #5.
 The next morning, strain the broth from the bones.
 Store in an airtight container in the refrigerator.

-- If you make the Pineapple Coleslaw and Mustard Sauce today, Pulled Pork Sandwiches will take about 10 minutes to get on the table on Day #4.
+- If you make the Pineapple Coleslaw and Mustard Sauce for the Pulled Pork Sandwiches today, they will only take about 10 minutes to get on the table on Day #4.
 Making the Pineapple Coleslaw ahead of time is especially useful because the recipe calls for allowing the vegetables to dry out for a while before tossing them with the pineapple and dressing.

 - If you plan to make Homemade Croutons to top Cream of Asparagus Soup on Day #2 (and I sincerely hope you do!), you might want to make those today.
 You can also make them on Day #2 while the Asparagus Soup simmers away on the stove.